Find Affordable College Courses

 147 Yearly Graduations

 The 4th most popular school in the country for educational/instructional technology majors who are seeking their master's degree is Lamar University.
 Roughly 16,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,228 per year, while in-state graduate students, on average, pay $6,471 per year.
-The educational/instructional technology program at Lamar University awarded 147 master's degrees during the 2020-2021 school year.
-Around 42% of these students were from an underrepresented racial-ethnic group, and 76% were women.
+During the most recent year for which we have data, 147 people received their master's degree in educational/instructional technology from Lamar University.
+Around 55% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 129 Yearly Graduations

 The 5th most popular school in the country for educational/instructional technology majors who are seeking their master's degree is California State University - Fullerton.
 Each year, around 42,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-For the 2020-2021 academic year, 129 master's degrees were handed out to educational/instructional technology majors at Cal State Fullerton.
-About 75% of this group were women, and 52% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 129 people received their master's degree in educational/instructional technology from Cal State Fullerton.
+About 78% of this group were women, and 58% were students from an underrepresented racial-ethnic group.

 #6